-When choosing which college to attend successful manufacturing engineering programs, most individuals seek out manufacturing engineering schools that provide a high-quality education along with the most affordable tuition rates.
+When choosing which college to attend successful manufacturing engineering programs, most individuals seek out mechanical engineering schools or manufacturing schools that provide a high-quality education along with the most affordable tuition rates.

 Georgia Institute of Technology